tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### `envd create`

 `envd create` will be introduced as the new command.
-It builds the image, and launches the container/pod.
+It builds the image and launches the container/pod.
 If the runner is `envd-server`, the image needs to be pushed first.

 Here, the endpoint from `envd-server` needs to be designed carefully.